SiDdHaRtHrAjDaSh/hci-review3/README.md

 # hci-review3

-To run the program make sure Python3.4+ is installed , git installed, tkinkter GUI is enabled in python installation and python isa dded to PATH
+To run the program make sure Python3.4+ is installed , git installed, tkinkter GUI is enabled in python installation and python is added to PATH

 git clone the entire repository into your system.